Dementia: Vascular dementia

 Vascular dementia accounts for at least 20% of dementia cases, making it the second most common type.
-It is caused by disease or injury affecting the blood supply to the brain, typically involving a series of mini-strokes.
-The symptoms of this dementia depend on where in the brain the strokes occurred and whether the blood vessels affected were large or small.
+It is also the most common type found with Alzheimer's in mixed dementia.
+Vascular dementia is caused by disease or injury affecting the blood supply to the brain, typically involving a series of mini-strokes.
+Symptoms depend on where in the brain the strokes occurred and whether the blood vessels affected were large or small.
+Hallucinations may also feature in the middle stage.
 Repeated injury can cause progressive dementia over time, while a single injury located in an area critical for cognition such as the hippocampus, or thalamus, can lead to sudden cognitive decline.
 Elements of vascular dementia may be present in all other forms of dementia.

 Brain scans may show evidence of multiple strokes of different sizes in various locations.
-People with vascular dementia tend to have risk factors for disease of the blood vessels, such as tobacco use, high blood pressure, atrial fibrillation, high cholesterol, diabetes, or other signs of vascular disease such as a previous heart attack or angina.
+Risk factors include tobacco use, high blood pressure, atrial fibrillation, high cholesterol, diabetes, or other signs of vascular disease such as a previous heart attack or angina.

-Lewy bodies
+Lewy body dementias

+Lewy body dementias include dementia with Lewy bodies, and Parkinson's disease dementia.
+Parkinson's disease and dementia with Lewy bodies are synucleinopathies characterized by the presence of Lewy bodies in the brain.
+(A Lewy body is an inclusion body as an aggregate of alpha-synuclein a presynaptic protein in neurons).
+Parkinson's disease dementia, and dementia with Lewy bodies both present with similar signs and symptoms, and the only real difference between them is that Parkinson's disease precedes Parkinson's dementia typically by about a year.

 The prodromal symptoms of dementia with Lewy bodies (DLB) include mild cognitive impairment, and delirium onset.

-The symptoms of DLB are more frequent, more severe, and earlier presenting than in the other dementia subtypes.
+The symptoms of DLB are more frequent, more severe, and earlier presenting than in the other subtypes.

 Dementia with Lewy bodies has the primary symptoms of fluctuating cognition, alertness or attention; REM sleep behavior disorder (RBD); one or more of the main features of parkinsonism, not due to medication or stroke; and repeated visual hallucinations.
-The visual hallucinations in DLB are generally vivid hallucinations of people or animals and they often occur when someone is about to fall asleep or wake up.
-Other prominent symptoms include problems with planning (executive function) and difficulty with visual-spatial function, and disruption in autonomic bodily functions.
+Up to 80% of cases experience visual hallucinations that are well formed and usually of people, animals, or children.
+There is also disruption in autonomic bodily functions.
 Abnormal sleep behaviors may begin before cognitive decline is observed and are a core feature of DLB.
 RBD is diagnosed either by sleep study recording or, when sleep studies cannot be performed, by medical history and validated questionnaires.

-Parkinson's disease

-Parkinson's disease is associated with Lewy body dementia that often progresses to Parkinson's disease dementia following a period of dementia-free Parkinson's disease.